Relationship Communication Issues

 In every relationship, you have a choice: You can work hard to drive the other person away OR you can work hard to keep that person close.
 Initially, it was thought that showing anger in response to anger was the cause of unstable and unhappy relationships.

 Over time research has shown that arguments occurred just as often in healthy, long-lasting relationships as they did in troubled and unsuccessful relationships.
 The secret to a loving and lasting relationship is not in fighting less but in fighting well.
 Changing and improving the way you communicate during a conflict is the key to a rewarding relationship.
+Similarly, at our couples therapy sessions our psychologists guide you through the learning process and help your relationship be better.

 There are four common errors that occur during the conflict which can be changed into constructive communication with a little practice: